astronomer/airflow-guides/guides/airflow-components.md

 ## Core Components

-At the core,  Airflow consists of 4 core components:
+At the core, Apache Airflow consists of 4 core components:

 **Webserver:** Airflow's UI.
 At it's core, this is just a flask app that displays the status of your jobs and provides an interface to interact with the database and reads logs from a remote file store (S3, Google Cloud Storage, AzureBlobs, etc.).